 - d.
-An award for reasonable litigation costs shall not exceed \$25,000 per case. - e.
-No award shall be made for any portion of the proceeding which has been unreasonably protracted by the taxpayer. - f.
 For purposes of this subrule, "prevailing taxpayer" means a taxpayer who establishes that the position of the department in the contested case proceeding was not substantially justified and who has substantially prevailed with respect to the amount in controversy, or has substantially prevailed with respect to the most significant issue or set of issues presented.
-If the position of the department in issuance of the assessment or refund denial was not substantially justified and if the matter is resolved or conceded before the contested case proceeding is commenced, there cannot be an award for reasonable litigation costs. - g.
+If the position of the department in issuance of the assessment or refund denial was not substantially justified and if the matter is resolved or conceded before the contested case proceeding is commenced, there cannot be an award for reasonable litigation costs. - e.
 The definition of "prevailing taxpayer" is taken from the definition of "prevailing party" in 26 U.S.C. §7430.
-Therefore, federal cases determining whether the Internal Revenue Service's position was substantially justified will be considered in the determination of whether a taxpayer is entitled to an award of reasonable litigation costs to the extent that 26 U.S.C. §7430 is consistent with Iowa Code section 421.60(4). - h.
-The taxpayer has the burden of establishing the unreasonableness of the department's position. - i.
-Once a contested case has commenced, a concession by the department of its position or a settlement of the case either prior to the evidentiary hearing or any order issued does not, per se, either authorize an award of reasonable litigation costs or preclude such award. - j.
-If the department relied upon information provided or action conducted by federal, state, or local officials or law enforcement agencies with respect to the tax imposed by Iowa Code chapter 453B, an award for reasonable litigation costs shall not be made in a contested case proceeding involving the determination, collection, or refund of that tax. - k.
-The taxpayer who seeks an award of reasonable litigation costs must specifically request such award in the protest or it will not be considered. - l.
-A request for an award of reasonable litigation costs shall be held in abeyance until the concession or settlement of the contested case proceeding, or the issuance of a proposed order in the contested case proceeding, unless the parties agree otherwise. - m.
-At the hearing held for the purpose of deciding whether an award for reasonable litigation costs should be awarded, consideration shall be given to the following points: - (1) Whether the department's position was substantially justified; - (2) Whether the protester is the prevailing taxpayer; - (3) The burden is upon protester to establish how the alleged reasonable litigation costs were incurred.
-This requires a detailed accounting of the nature of each cost, the amount of each cost, and to whom the cost was paid or owed; - (4) Whether alleged litigation costs are reasonable or necessary; - (5) Whether protester has met its burden of demonstrating all of these points. - 7.50(12) Interlocutory appeals.
+Therefore, federal cases determining whether the Internal Revenue Service's position was substantially justified will be considered in the determination of whether a taxpayer is entitled to an award of reasonable litigation costs to the extent that 26 U.S.C. §7430 is consistent with Iowa Code section 421.60(4). - f.
+The taxpayer has the burden of establishing the unreasonableness of the department's position. - g.
+Once a contested case has commenced, a concession by the department of its position or a settlement of the case either prior to the evidentiary hearing or any order issued does not, per se, either authorize an award of reasonable litigation costs or preclude such award. - h.
+If the department relied upon information provided or action conducted by federal, state, or local officials or law enforcement agencies with respect to the tax imposed by Iowa Code chapter 453B, an award for reasonable litigation costs shall not be made in a contested case proceeding involving the determination, collection, or refund of that tax. - i.
+The taxpayer who seeks an award of reasonable litigation costs must specifically request such award in the protest, or the request for award will not be considered. - j.
+A request for an award of reasonable litigation costs shall be held in abeyance until the concession or settlement of the contested case proceeding, or the issuance of a proposed order in the contested case proceeding, unless the parties agree otherwise. - k.
+At the hearing held for the purpose of deciding whether an award for reasonable litigation costs should be awarded, consideration shall be given to the following points: - (1) Whether the department's position was substantially justified; - (2) Whether the protester is the prevailing taxpayer; - (3) The burden is upon the protester to establish how the alleged reasonable litigation costs were incurred.
+This requires a detailed accounting of the nature of each cost, the amount of each cost, and to whom the cost was paid or owed; - (4) Whether alleged litigation costs are reasonable or necessary; - (5) Whether the protester has met the protester's burden of demonstrating all of these points.

+7.17(13) Interlocutory appeals.

+- a.
 Upon written request of a party or on the director's own motion, the director may review an interlocutory order of the presiding officer.
 In determining whether to do so, the director shall weigh the extent to which granting the interlocutory appeal would expedite final resolution of the case and the extent to which review of that interlocutory order by the director at the time of the review of the proposed decision of the presiding officer would provide an adequate remedy.
-Any request for interlocutory review must be filed within 14 days of issuance of the challenged order, but no later than the time for compliance with the order or the date of hearing, whichever is first.
+Any request for interlocutory review must be filed within 14 days of issuance of the challenged order, but no later than the time for compliance with the order or the date of hearing, whichever is first. - b.
 Interlocutory appeals do not apply to licensing.